dlcs/protagonist/Orchestrator/readme.md

 * `/iiif-manifest/v3/1/1/test-image` will return `V3` manifest.
 * `/iiif-manifest/v2/1/1/test-image` will return `V2` manifest.

+`DefaultIIIFImageVersion` also specified which version to target on downstream image-server.

 ## Deployment

 See `Dockerfile.Orchestrator` in the solution root for deployment artifacts.